jolo2734/Masters_degree/README.md

 Kubernetes will be deployed by [Kubespray v2.24.1](https://github.com/kubernetes-sigs/kubespray/tree/v2.24.1).

 ### Cluster hardening
+Hardening of Kubernetes cluster is done in compliance with CIS standards, which are ensured during creating cluster by Kubespray [with this additional options](https://github.com/kubernetes-sigs/kubespray/blob/v2.24.1/docs/hardening.md).

 ### Host hardening
+Hardening of Ubuntu 20.04.4 LTS is done in compliance with CIS standards.
+It is done by Ubuntu Pro plugin which check and set proper configuration of host.
+Additional hardening need to be done regarding access from pods to host machine.

 ### Deploy some applications
+ - API?
+ - other service?

 ### Deploy monitoring of these applications
+- Prometheus
+- Grafana

 ### Attacks
+-

 ### Auto-defense mechanisms